For detailed descriptions of the techniques in green, see METHOD

 to transcribe songs from the films which Dori sang accompanied by Mark between his brief scenes as Wisteria’s

-Two short sequences utilizing Watchface techniques differed from the rest of the more traditional theatrical
+Two short sequences utilizing Watchface techniques differed from the rest of the more traditionally theatrical

 production.
-In the first, a parade of characters performed Emblems of their predominate trait, including
+In the first, a parade of the characters performed Emblems of their predominate trait, including

 Alienated, Manipulative, Ruthless, Obsessive, Desperate, Entitled, and Spoiled.
 The second featured Leah